aliok/sample-user-service-on-rhmap/REVIEW.md

 # Data import on OpenShift/RHMAP

-I have the data with a little bit of processing stored on [this Gist](https://gist.github.com/aliok/8fa38eb2e26cc59af08006a359239f11/).
+I have the data with a little bit of processing stored in [this Gist](https://gist.github.com/aliok/8fa38eb2e26cc59af08006a359239f11/).

 2 approaches to import data: